AndresF97/Team-Auto-Port/README.md

 - Inquirer - An npm extension to get information from user.
 - Jest - Used to test javascript classes and method.
 - NodeJS - Used for package managment and execute Javascript code in the CLI.
-- ES6 - SUed to build prompts, functions and classes.
+- ES6 - Used to build prompts, functions and classes.

 ## Code Snippet
+- This code get the informaition from the user and makes a card according to the user's info it will keep on asking the user for there input until they want to quit or add more information.
+Due to having the information from the prompt running first; I used an sync function to run pass that information through the HTML template.
 ```javascript
     const promptEngineer = function(){
     return inquirer.prompt([